Devanie’s 25 Things

 3. I’m afraid of globes.
 Something about them just creeps me out.
 I think it’s my only quirky fear.

 5. My husband, Tom, and I took a five-week cross-country trip the summer after I graduated from college in 1994.
 We figured we’d be forever tied down by jobs/money and might never get another chance.
 That has proven to be true.
 It was an incredible trip.
 Most of it was camping.
 Albuquerque was our favorite, with Cooperstown a close second.
-We recently told our 4-year-old about this trip and said it was the most fun we’d had, and he said, “Well, that was before I came to life.”
+When our kid was 4 years old, we told him about this trip and said it was the most fun we’d had, and he said, “Well, that was before I came to life.”

 6. Of all the grammar and punctuation mistakes I see in the world, the one that bugs me the most is the missing hyphen in compound modifiers.